-- Last day to voluntarily withdraw from course or change to audit without academic penalty is March 12, 2003. - It is the responsibility of all students to become familiar with and adhere to NUC Academic Policies, such as the policy on Academic Dishonesty, which are stated in the current Catalogue.
+- (these costs will automatically be added to your account by the registrar) - materials fee \sim \$15.00 to be determined - Glenbow Museum ~\$15.00- to be determined - \circ TOTAL to be determined - Last day to enter a course without permission, and to withdraw receiving tuition refund is Jan.
+20th, 2006 - Last day to voluntarily withdraw from course or change to audit without academic penalty is Mar.
+10th 2006. - It is the responsibility of all students to become familiar with and adhere to NUC Academic Policies, such as the policy on Academic Dishonesty, which are stated in the current Catalogue.